RAK4260 WisDuo Breakout Board Quick Start Guide

 - Application Key

-- After replacing the default values with the one for the device you registered with TTN, you can proceed to compile the project.
+- After replacing the default values with those for the device registered with TTN, you can proceed to compile the project.

 There is no need to edit anything else in order to compile the firmware that will allow you to connect to the TTN network.